 Unfortunately, there is another mold that can just as easily creep up on your plant and start killing it.
-It's bud rot and it's no joke.
-This mold also goes by Botrytis Cinerea or during another of its life cycle, it's called Botryotinia Fuckeliana, although the latter name is more fitting for this fungus.
+It's bud rot, and it's no joke.
+This mold also goes by Botrytis Cinerea, or during another of its life cycles, it's called Botryotinia Fuckeliana, although the latter name is more fitting for this fungus.

 Bud rot commonly attacks marijuana plants first from the inside of thick buds just a couple of weeks before harvest.
 So, in fact, a nice big bud could give you an unpleasant surprise and be "hollow" due to mold damage.

-The first sign that you may notice if your plant has bud rot is when one of the leaves sticking out of the kola is withering and drying out.
-To further investigate you should bend open the bud to see the inside of it and the stem.
+The first sign that you may notice if your plant has bud rot is when one of the leaves sticking out of the cola is withering and drying out.
+To further investigate, you should bend open the bud to see the inside of it and the stem.
 You know you're doomed when you see white or gray hairy mold.
 These hairy threads are called mycelia.
-Mycelium absorbs nutrients from the host.
-This is done by releasing enzymes that break down the cannabis plant matter into a nutrient slime that the Botrytis Cinerea can absorb.
+Mycelium absorbs nutrients from the host by releasing enzymes that break down the cannabis plant matter into a nutrient slime that Botrytis Cinerea can absorb.

-Throughout the winter months, many genetic varieties of Botrytis Cinerea endure throughout the cold in the form of different mold species.
-When spring arrives the various mold species produce conidiophores that produce millions of asexual spores and spread around by means of wind or rain.
+Throughout the winter months, many genetic varieties of Botrytis Cinerea endure the cold in the form of different mold species.
+When spring arrives, the various mold species produce conidiophores that generate millions of asexual spores and spread around by means of wind or rain.

 You can't really avoid mold spores; they are everywhere.
 By the time you've finished reading this blog post, you've inhaled some kind of spore or another.
 That's why it's so important to take the necessary precautions to lower your risk of a Botrytis Cinerea infestation.

-When growing indoors, remove all fabric in the grow room like carpets and fabric curtains as these things are usual culprits that harbor botrytis spores.
-It's also a good idea to wash the room with a bleach and water solution.
-Forget about covering the floors with plastic or hanging some up on the walls as this can trap moisture.
+When growing indoors, remove all fabric in the grow room, such as carpets and fabric curtains, as these things are usual culprits that harbor botrytis spores.
+It's also a good idea to wash the room with bleach and water solution.
+Forget about covering the floors with plastic or hanging some up on the walls, as this can trap moisture.
 Also, don't forget to take out the trash.
 Just as important as it is to remove dead foliage, it's also important to take it out of your grow room so that it doesn't rot and spread mold.
 Fans in a grow room are always a good idea.

 The temperature in your grow room should be higher than 70 degrees Fahrenheit (21 degrees Celsius), and the humidity should be under 50%.
-If you're growing outdoors you have to rely on other ways to decrease the chance of spreading mold.
-For instance, you can spread thick plants with netting or twin to increase airflow.
-Removing interior and weak branches will help with the circulation.
+If you're growing outdoors, you have to rely on other ways to decrease the chance of spreading mold.
+For instance, you can spread thick plants with netting or twine to increase airflow.
+Removing the interior and weak branches will help with circulation.

-If you've had problems with bud rot in the past or you want to be extra careful about it then a copper spray is an option for you.
+If you've had problems with bud rot in the past or want to be extra careful, a copper spray is an option for you.
 It can be sprayed onto your plants every week until harvest.

 Bud rot is a nasty thing to combat.
-Since it devastates the prized part of your plant it's just that much worse to deal with.
-As long as you take the necessary precautions and check your plants regularly you stand a good chance to avoid it altogether.
+Since it devastates the prized part of your plant, it's even worse to deal with.
+As long as you take the necessary precautions and check your plants regularly, you stand a good chance to avoid it altogether.